 - A rash or dimpling of the breast skin: The skin may feel scaly or thicker than your skin does otherwise.
 It might dimple and, in some cases, the skin may take on the texture of an orange peel.

 - Swelling of the breast: This could be the outward appearance of a lump that can change the shape or size of the breast.
 The swelling may result in discomfort or pain in the swollen breast.
-About six percent of women in a recent study reported breast swelling.
+About 6% of women in a recent study reported breast swelling.

 - Nipple changes: The nipple can turn inward.
-This is called an inversion or retraction.
-This can result from a growth in the breast changing its shape.
-About seven percent of women diagnosed with breast cancer reported nipple changes.
+This is called an inversion or retraction and can result from a growth in the breast changing its shape.
+About 7% of women diagnosed with breast cancer reported nipple changes.

-- Nipple discharge: We’re talking about a discharge that is not milk.
-Fortunately, most of the time, a discharge is not a sign of cancer.
-But if you notice a discharge, it’s best to go see your health care provider.
+- Nipple discharge: We’re talking about discharge that is not milk.
+Fortunately, most of the time, discharge is not a sign of cancer.
+But if you notice discharge, it’s best to go see your health care provider.

 Now, it’s important to point out that the presence of these symptoms does not mean cancer is present, but noticing these signs does mean you should promptly see your health care professional.
 Discuss the signs you notice and when you noticed them.